 5. Supports Cognitive Health

-The phytonutrients present in plums serve as one of the major plum benefits because they help to reduce inflammation in neurological areas, and they improve the ability to learn and retain information.
-This means that plums help in preventing age-related neurodegenerative disorders, serving as natural treatments for Alzheimer’s and Parkinson’s diseases.
+The phytonutrients present in plums serve as one of the major plum benefits because they help reduce inflammation in neurological areas, and they improve the ability to learn and retain information.
+This means that plums help prevent age-related neurodegenerative disorders, serving as natural treatments for Alzheimer’s and Parkinson’s diseases.

 6. Aids Skin Health

-Vitamin C is used to form an important protein used to make skin, tendons, ligaments and blood vessels.
+Vitamin C is used to form an important protein that helps make skin, tendons, ligaments and blood vessels.
 It helps heal wounds, and it forms scar tissue.
 There is even some evidence that using vitamin C skin cream can decrease the amount and duration of skin redness following cosmetic skin procedures, such as wrinkle or scar removal.

 7. Boosts Immune System

-The vitamin C content in plums is beneficial to individuals whose immune system has been weakened due to stress.
+The vitamin C content in plums is beneficial to individuals whose immune systems are weakened due to stress.
 Considering that stress has become a common condition in our society, a sufficient intake of vitamin C foods can serve as an ideal tool for one’s overall health.

 Plums have a low glycemic index, and plum extracts aid in the reduction of blood glucose and triglyceride levels in the body.
 The presence of flavonoids is another plum benefit because they protect the body against insulin resistance.
 It’s also the presence of soluble fiber in plums that helps normalize blood sugar levels and serves as a natural remedy for diabetes.
-Soluble fiber helps the stomach to empty at a slower rate, which affects blood sugar levels and has a beneficial effect on insulin sensitivity.
-This helps to control diabetes.
+Soluble fiber helps the stomach empty at a slower rate.
+This affects blood sugar levels and has a beneficial effect on insulin sensitivity.
+It also helps control diabetes.